Takeout-bysourfruit/takeout.docs/README.md

 ## JavaScript 🔗
 You can find the docs for Takeout.js **[here](https://github.com/Takeout-bysourfruit/takeout.js)**.

+Here's a more "blog"-style **[dev.to post](https://dev.to/takeout/getting-started-with-takeout-using-nodejs-5407)** which helps you get started with Takeout.

 ## Python 🔗
 You can find the docs for Takeout.py **[here](https://github.com/Takeout-bysourfruit/takeout.py)**.